Dr. Millard, SNIP Clinic DVM

 Wayne is a Front Office Coordinator and Certified Veterinary Technician for the SNIP Clinic.
 Wayne Has been a CVT for 17 years, and has worked in emergency, canine reproduction, exotics, and general practice, and has also managed a veterinary hospital.

-Wayne Has one dog named Moo, and two cats named Cinder, and Jasper.
+Wayne has a dog named Moo, and a cat named Cinder.
 Wayne and his wife LeeAnn, have been married for 30 years and enjoy off roading in their jeep with his granddaughters.
 Wayne and his wife also love off roading in Moab Utah and been there for Labor Day safari several times.
 He also enjoys fishing and teaching his granddaughters how to fish as well.

 Wayne is excited to start new adventures with SNIP Clinic.